Note: This article was updated on July 3, 2020, to reflect the correct spellings of Dr Erickson and Dr Ezekor's last name.

 Other students on emergency medicine rotations say they also began to notice changes earlier than their peers.
-Taylor Erikson, a medical student at Loyola University Chicago in Illinois who also matched at Northwestern, rotated in her hospital’s emergency department throughout March.
-Erikson said it quickly became apparent that there were not enough tests kits.
+Taylor Erickson, a medical student at Loyola University Chicago in Illinois who also matched at Northwestern, rotated in her hospital’s emergency department throughout March.
+Erickson said it quickly became apparent that there were not enough tests kits.
 She recalled seeing patients suspected of having COVID-19 that were not tested due to stringent testing criteria.
-As medical students were barred from seeing patients with upper respiratory symptoms and attendings began to talk about rotating schedules so that they would be less exposed, Erikson realized that something major was happening.
+As medical students were barred from seeing patients with upper respiratory symptoms and attendings began to talk about rotating schedules so that they would be less exposed, Erickson realized that something major was happening.

-Rachel Fayne, a student at the University of Miami Miller School of Medicine in Florida who matched in dermatology at the University of Michigan Medical School in Ann Arbor, echoed Erikson’s statements about testing.
+Rachel Fayne, a student at the University of Miami Miller School of Medicine in Florida who matched in dermatology at the University of Michigan Medical School in Ann Arbor, echoed Erickson’s statements about testing.
 While working in the emergency department, a patient from Italy tested positive for the coronavirus family of viruses but did not meet standards for testing of the specific COVID-19 strain.
 Fayne recalled the team getting out a binder to review hospital policies for testing.
 No one knew what to do.
 Around her, attendings began looking nervous, an ominous sight for her because emergency medicine physicians rarely looked nervous before this moment.

 “It’s coming,” Fayne remembers thinking at the time.
 “People don’t think it’s real, but it’s coming.”